 - Next the electronics are loaded into an industrial shredder where they’re broken into unrecoverable pieces.

 - After shredding you’re provided a certificate of destruction, detailing the time, date, location, and the chain of custody for your cell phone’s destruction.

 - Finally the cell phone pieces are recycled according to EPA and state hazardous waste laws.
 With cell phone shredding, recyclers can get the maximum value form the metals used in electronics.

-Shred Nations partners with secure electronic destruction service providers across North America.
+Shred Nations partners with secure electronics destruction service providers across North America.
 We can help you find a destruction solution to protect the information stored on your mobile device.

-Call us at (800) 747-3365 or fill out our form and we will get you free quotes on secure destruction services near you.
+Give us a call at (800) 747-3365, fill out our form, or contact us directly using our live chat for free and customized quotes on secure destruction services near you.